wmeints/fairlearn-demo/README.rst

 ===============
 Welcome to this repository.
 In this repository you'll find a demonstration of some of the capabilities that `fairlearn`_ offers.

+.. contents:: We'll cover the following topics in this README:

 What is fairness in fairlearn?
 -------------------------------
 There are many ways in which a model can be unfair. `fairlearn`_ aims to solve group fairness issues.